co-bri/book/learning/week4/viz.md

 There is a tie for the 5th spot so there are six departments with the five highest number of 4000 level classes as shown in the bar chart.

-ch instructors course has the highest enrollment?
+# Which instructors course has the highest enrollment?
 # by Zhili

 {% lodash %}